vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

   - name: MyAudit.pbmx
     url: /assets/2025-06-13/MyAudit.pbmx
 ---
-In [the last article](/Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.html) we already discussed what an audit is and how the necessary data stucture looks like.
-We understand, that the meta data of an audit is stored in the table "AuditTemplateHeader" an "AuditTemplateItem".
-While the actual audit including the input of the user is stored in the table "AutiHeader" and "AuditItem".
+In [our last article](/Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.html), we explained what an auditing app is and how the underlying tables work.
+The audit definitions are stored in the `AuditTemplateHeader` and `AuditTemplateItem` tables.
+And the audit run data is stored in the `AuditHeader` and `AuditItem` tables.
 We also discussed the sample data that is necessary to conduct a CNC machine walkthrough.

 In this second part of the mini series we will learn how to build the actual Peakboard application on top of this data structure.